stutimishra7/Survival-Analysis/CoxRwrNet/readme.md

 **CostFunc_CIndex.py**
 - The script provides PyTorch functions for creating an indicator matrix of risk sets, computing the negative partial log-likelihood, and evaluating the concordance index.

+**Run_for_entiredata.py**
+- Conducts interpretation of model on the entire dataset, saving key model details, weights, and node values.
+Linear predictions and survival data are combined and stored for analysis.